brianthomaslewis/citibikes_predictor/README.md

 #### Running the modeling image

-Similarly, in order to run the **modeling** image you just built in [Step 4](#4-build-the-pipeline-docker-images), run the following code from the root of the repository:
+Similarly, in order to run the **modeling** image you just built above, run the following code from the root of the repository:

 ```bash